scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## SCION Overview

-SCION has been designed to address the security issues of today's Internet depicted in the previous section [Why SCION - Internet's Issues](#why).
+SCION has been designed to address the security issues of today's Internet depicted in the previous section [Why SCION - Motivation](#why).
 This section gives a high-level description of SCION's main elements, providing a basic understanding of this next-generation inter-network architecture.

 ### Network Architecture and Naming